Challenges in marketing the ocarina

 The name 'ocarina' is ambiguous

 Large groups of people use the term to refer to different things.
 Consequently, when the word is used alone, it isn't clear what someone is talking about, or what someone will envisage when they read it.
 And while classifiers do exist, they are rarely used.
-Different people consider different types the 'true' ocarina, and this causes a lot of pointless arguments.
+Different people consider different types the 'true' ocarina, which often leads to pointless arguments.

-I can see this being very confusing for the general public.
+I can see this being unclear to the general public.
 A newcomer who is inspired to learn the ocarina after seeing a skilled performance may not realise that only some types are playable.
-There is a very high probability of such a person buying a bad instrument.
+There is a very high probability that such a person will buy a bad instrument.

 This ambiguity is also a serious problem from a searchability and search engine optimisation perspective.
-Makers of serious instruments end up competing with those who make art pieces or novelty items in search results, when there is no reason they should be competing at all.
-They serve different functions, and have different audiences.
+Makers of serious instruments end up competing in search results with those who make art pieces or novelty items, when these should not be competing at all.
+They serve different functions and have different audiences.

 Ocarinas look simpler than they are

-Because the ocarina is visually simple, people not fully familiar with music might think that it doesn't require deliberate practice or technique like more visually complicated instruments.
+Because the ocarina is visually simple, people not deeply familiar with music might think that it doesn't require deliberate practice or technique like more visually complicated instruments.

 In reality, playing the ocarina is more complex than it looks:

-- Quite a number of separate skills are required to play well, including playing common rhythms, knowledge of music theory, fingerings, ear training, and an assortment articulations and ornaments.
+- Many separate skills are required to play well, including playing common rhythms, knowledge of music theory, fingerings, ear training, and an assortment of articulations and ornaments.

 - Holding and balancing an ocarina on the high notes is quite complicated.